cameron-ayre/cameron-ayre.github.io/_posts/2024-11-12-rounded-corners-without-borders-power-bi.md

 }
 ```

-Borders will default to 0px width and everything else will work as expected.
-Hooray :')
+Borders will then default to 0px width, allowing rounded corners without a gross border line.

-(If you increase the width, you won't be able to change it back to 0 without clicking 'Reset to default')
+One less nuisance - hooray!